TartanLlama/staging.tartanllama.xyz/src/data/blog/_2020/conditionally-trivial-special-member-functions.md

 We check if the `rhs` has a value, and if it does, we use it to copy-construct our own value.

-But there’s a performance issue here.
+But there's a performance issue here.
 Say we make a copy of an `optional<int>`, like this:

 ```
 optional<int> make_copy(optional<int> const& o) {